 Do you remember that I put summer in a jar, back in August?

 I am so glad I did because I had some great, comforting food for a quick dinner before going straight to bed and try to fight jet lag.
 The jars in the pantry were filled with confit cherry tomatoes – I gave you the recipe already, do you remember? – which we ate with some toasted bread.
 But there were also some great peperoncini sott’olio (stuffed cherry bomb chili peppers) that were great as an appetizer.

-We have prepared them at the end of August and now are just ready to be eaten.
-They came from our vegetable garden, but they can be found in stores and markets everywhere.
+We prepared them at the end of August and now they are just ready to be eaten.
+They come from our vegetable garden, but they can be found in stores and markets everywhere.
 I like them very much because they are just a little hot, enough to make you feel some spicy flavor but not so much to make you feel like you have fire in your mouth.

 My mother has been preparing them for ages and now it is a tradition in my house too, so I’d love to share this recipe with you.

 160 grams tin of tuna (if you are using 5 oz tins, you’ll need a bit more than just one tin)